-Majority of these variants are vague as to the actual reading of the text.
+The majority of these variants are vague as to the actual reading of the text.
 This type of variant has NO bearing on the actual rendering of the text or the foundational doctrines of Christianity.
-Both readings for instance does not bring to any doubt that Christ was delivered to the Roman soldiers or that He was tortured Him.
+Both readings, for instance, does not bring to any doubt that Christ was delivered to the Roman soldiers or that He was tortured Him.
 The next type of variant is called an “Iota-cism”.

 An iotacism is a problem that could easily appear in the transmission of manuscripts.
 It could occur when a scribe writes the wrong vowel.
 Most of the long vowels and diphthongs were pronounced like the “iota” in Koine Greek.
 An example of this is found in passages in the New Testament where some manuscripts have the word “you” and others have “we” or “us”.
 We find the two readings as follow: